vanderkilu/calendr/README.md

-# CalendarTask
+# calendr

-This is a todo app built with the tasks arranged on a calendar view, similar to the way tasks on google calendar are displayed.
+This is a simple/POC calendar app with tasks/events similar to the way tasks are rendered on google calendar.
 Live url for the app is [here](https://todo-calendar-view.netlify.app/)

 ## Technologies Used